nstack/stackhut/README.md

 Source builds are always available using `pip` and are the recommended way to install if you already have Python 3,

- * On OSX, `brew install python3; pip3 install stackhut --user` or install Python3 from elsewhere, and run `pip3 install stackhut --user` again,
+ * On OSX, `brew install python3; pip3 install stackhut --user` (or just `pip3 install stackhut --user` if you already have Python 3),
- * On Linux, install Python 3 from you distribution (it's installed by default on newer distros) and `pip3 install stackhut --user`.
+ * On Linux, `pip3 install stackhut --user` (you may need to install Python 3 first - it's installed by default on newer distros).

 _Note_ - StackHut requires [Docker](www.docker.com) to be installed  - on OSX/Windows download [Docker Toolbox](https://www.docker.com/docker-toolbox) and on Linux we recommend using your distro version.